China February factory growth fizzles as demand wanes

 China's bank regulator said on Friday the non-performing ratio for commercial banks averaged 0.95 percent at the end of 2012, unchanged from October.

-It said banks were also well capitalized with the weighted average capital adequacy ratio rising to 13.3 percent in December, up from October's 13 percent.
+It said banks were also well capitalised with the weighted average capital adequacy ratio rising to 13.3 percent in December, up from October's 13 percent.

 In general, a higher capital adequacy ratio is seen as good for the financial system as lenders have more cash to cover the cost of unforeseen risks, benefiting depositors.
 The downside for investors is that a high ratio could crimp profitability.